glpi-project/doc/source/modules/administration/profiles/administrationtab.rst

 * **Update auth & sync**:

-  * displays a *Synchronization* tab in the user allowing to change authentication method and force synchronization;
+  * Displays a *Synchronization* tab in the user allowing to change authentication method and force synchronization;
-  * add button |addUserLdap| before the group list;
+  * Adds a *LDAP directory link* button before the group list;
-  * displays a *LDAP directory link* tab in the group containing the information allowing GLPI to find the group and its users in the LDAP directory.
+  * Displays a *LDAP directory link* tab in the group containing the information allowing GLPI to find the group and its users in the LDAP directory.

 * **Add External**:

-  * allows the import or synchronization of a user
+  * Allows the import or synchronization of a user
-  * add a button |addUserExt| before the list of users.
+  * Adds a *...From an external source* button before the list of users

 Entity permissions
 ~~~~~~~~~~~~~~~~~~